 Our Family Learning courses are currently running online via Zoom, but we hope to get back to face to face workshops and classes in the Autumn term.
 We know how much you love those coffee and chats!

-“Home schooling” has been top of the agenda this year but really, home learning has always been important!
-Even in “normal times”, children spend less than 20% of their waking hours at school.
-Everything you can do as a parent, carer or grandparent to support their learning and development in their early years and throughout school will give them a real advantage.
+“Home schooling” has been top of the agenda recently but really, home learning has always been important!
+Even in “normal times”, children spend less than 20% of their waking hours at pre-school settings or school.
+Everything you can do as a parent, carer or grandparent to support their learning and development in those first few years of their life and at school will give them a real advantage.

 Not sure where to start?
 Don’t know enough about how children are taught?
 Didn’t do well at school yourself?
 You are exactly who these courses are for!

 Remember, that as parents, carers and grandparents, you are experts too.
 Join one of our friendly groups, and together we can share a whole range of resources and ideas around children’s learning to help them through vitally important early years and get them off to a great start at school.

 One of the things Family Learning does best is take you on a journey.
 Many people come along to find out how children are taught at school, for instance in maths, and then go on to gain an adult maths qualification for themselves – so don’t worry if you missed out at school – it’s never to late!

 In the classes, whether face to face or online, you’ll be guided by an experienced adult tutor to share ideas with other learners and learn at a relaxed pace.
 You’ll make resources and talk about activities to try out at home and you’ll build confidence to help guide your child and speak to their school or setting about their progress.
 Many of our learners have gone on to volunteer and work in schools and early years settings, along with a host of other jobs.
 We’re with you all the way!

 Family Learning … because learning together is fun!

 The Background: The Family Learning team has been working in York for nearly 25 years.
 Whilst our courses have evolved to meet local and national priorities over the years, you can be assured that we’re in it for the long haul!